This tutorial will take approx. 60 minutes to complete.

 - Right-click on the

-- Choose "Create Alternative".
+- Choose "Convert to Alternative Container".
 Within a couple of seconds, this will create an Alternative Container

 Structurewhere you can switch between different sub-components, e.g. "Structure_1" (the original